How to make a Simple Lined Roman Blind – using Rod Pocket Tape

 Pro Tip: It is well worth taking the time to keep checking your blind at each of the making stages to save you any time-consuming corrections or a disappointing end result.
 So, if any of the lines look as though they run off and are not parallel, then now is the time to re-measure and easily re-adjust them, rather than unpicking rows of stitching once you have attached the tapes; which could damage the fabric or cause unsightly pin-holes where the stitching has been.

-Sewing the Rod-Pocket Tape to the Blind
+Step 6: Sewing The Rod-Pocket Tape To The Blind

 A - Check the Tape